pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 sequence ID and position fields of a sequenced item.
-It isn't necessary to provide the ``sequence_id_attr_name`` arg, if the name of the domain event attribute holding the sequence ID value is equal to the name of the first field of the sequenced item class - for example if both are called 'entity_id', or 'aggregate_id'.
+It isn't necessary to provide the ``sequence_id_attr_name`` arg, if the name of the domain event attribute holding the sequence ID value is equal to the name of the first field of the sequenced item class - for example if both are called 'originator_id', or 'aggregate_id'.
 Similarly, it isn't necessary to provide a value for the ``position_attr_name`` arg, if the name of the domain event attribute which indicates the position of the event in a sequence is equal to the name of the